takuhii/susy-sass/CONTRIBUTING.md

 If you don't see anything, let us know.
 We're always happy to help!

-If it looks like a bug, post it in the [GitHub issue tracker](https://github.com/oddbird/susy/issues).
+If it looks like a bug, post it in the [GitHub issue tracker](https://github.com/takuhii/susy-sass/issues).
-If you're just looking for advice on creative uses of Susy, maybe [Stack Overflow](http://stackoverflow.com/questions/tagged/susy-sass) is the place for you.
+If you're just looking for advice on creative uses of Susy-Sass, maybe [Stack Overflow](http://stackoverflow.com/questions/tagged/susy) is the place for you.

 Don't worry, we'll field questions posted in either locations.
 Make sure you explain the context around your problem with code examples, screenshots, or other relevant details.